CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

 The motion blur implementation was adapted from http://http.developer.nvidia.com/GPUGems3/gpugems3_ch27.html.

 Motion blur was added as a post-process effect.
 Similarly to bloom, its runtime degrades with number of pixels and not with number of lights/geometry.
-The basic algorithm is to use the position vector of the piece of geometry the fragment shader and translate it back into screen-space using the view-projection matrix of the __last frame__.
+The basic algorithm is to use the position vector of the piece of geometry the fragment shader and translate it back into screen-space using the view-projection matrix of the __previous frame__.
 Then, the pixel coordinate is subtracted from the old pixel coordinate to get a velocity.
 Below is a still image of the velocity as the camera spins around the scene.

 ![](img/velocity.PNG)